Loading slang details...

 USA

-"fed up" is the most efficient way to say annoyed or disgusted with something or….
-Change my mind.
+"People use "fed up" to mean annoyed or disgusted with something or someone."

 Perfectly styled; looking flawless or well-put-together.